mmitch/stack-calc/README.md

 ### groups

  - `( … )` creates a normal (sub-)stack.
 It is evaluated while it is
-   parsed and after parsing the whole stack is replaced by it's top value.
+   parsed and after parsing the whole stack is replaced by its top value.
 This stack type is useful to set boundaries for a repeated command (`!+` etc.).